Angela Duckworth: Grit, that special combination of passion and perseverance, is the key to success

 Now let’s test our second hypothesis for why millennials might have less grit: the possibility that we develop passion and perseverance with life experience.
 This makes good intuitive sense.
 After all, as the years go by, we get to know ourselves better.
 We figure out what we’re interested in.
 With practice, we learn that trying to do something hard, and failing at it, isn’t the end of the world.
 As a friend who lost a job once told me, there’s nothing like getting fired to make you realize how bumpy the road of life is, and how surprisingly capable we are of getting up after falling down.

-conducted by different scientists on different people over varying swathes of the lifespan, the consistent pattern is that positive psychological traits get better over time.
+In longitudinal studies conducted by different scientists on different people over varying swathes of the lifespan, the consistent pattern is that positive psychological traits get better over time.
 As our knees and hips and eyesight deteriorate, we become more dependable, less impulsive, kinder, and less moody.
-Psychologists call this the maturity principle
+Psychologists call this the maturity principle.

 My own life experience fits this principle to a T. I spent my twenties skipping around from career to career.
 I worked very briefly in the White House, writing speeches.
 I spent a year doing management consulting.
 Another year, I helped run a nonprofit website for parents.
 I taught math in urban public schools.
 At one point, I thought seriously about starting a charter school.
 Betwixt and between, I earned degrees in neurobiology and neuroscience.

 By the time I turned 30, I realized that not having a clear direction in life was tremendously unsatisfying.
 After much soul searching (our living room couch nearly turned crusty with the salt of my tears) I turned to my husband and declared I was going to graduate school.